csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     }
     ```

-    But this code violates encapsulation, so we won't do this.
+    But this code violates encapsulation, so we will not do this.

 #### Method calls in more detail